simpetre/simpetre.github.io/_posts/2024-05-22-transformers-pytorch.md

 embeddings = get_embeddings(input_ids)

 print(embeddings)  # Output the embedding vectors for the input indices
 ```

-The embedding step creates a matrix with dimensionality $N \times D$, where $N$ is the dimension of the original, sparse vocabulary, and $D$ is the dimension of the dense embedding space.
+The embedding step creates a matrix with dimensionality $N \times D$, where $N$ is the dimension of the original, sparse vocabulary, and $D$ is the dimension of the dense embedding space (here $N = 10000$ and $D = 300$).
 Backpropagation produces a matrix of weights, such that row $n$ in the lookup table is the $D$-dimensional representation of token $n$ in the embedding space.
+During training and backpropagation, the model will learn the optimal embeddings.

 ## Position-Wise Encoding

+Because transformers process tokens in parallel, they need a way of determining the order in a sequence.
+We can use position-wise encoding (in the same way that Vaswani et al. did in their seminal paper).

-By design, transformers don't consider the order of tokens by default.
-To combat this, Vaswani et al. used position-wise encoding to reveal token position to the network.
-An $N \times D$ matrix that encodes position is created and added to the embedding layer before the first self-attention layer.
+An $N \times D$ matrix (where $N = 10000$ and $D = 300$) that encodes position is created and added to the embedding layer before the first self-attention layer.
+Each element $i, j$ in the matrix will be unique, allowing the model to learn these values during training and backpropagation and to distinguish between different positions.

+The position-wise matrix and the embedding matrix have the same dimensions, but this is primarily for convenience.
+The position $i, j$ in one matrix doesn't impart any information about the position $i, j$ in the other; in fact, the information in each matrix is orthogonal.
+By introducing this form of "structured noise" into our model, we enable it to learn positional information during training.

+The positional encoddings are given by the following equations:

 $$
 PE_{pos, 2i} = \sin\left(\frac{pos}{10000^{2i/D}}\right)